COVESA/dlt-daemon/doc/dlt_for_developers.md

 data, especially when log messages are processed by scripts.
 Such scripts often use regular expressions – make the job easier!

-For example don’t write log entries like this:
+For example don't write log entries like this:

 > Total frames:  1000
 >